JNRowe/hubugs/doc/background.rst

 ==========

 GitHub_ provide a great issue tracker for small projects.
 It is simple, light and fast.
-There's only one problem for me, I prefer simple command line tools for these tasks.
+There's only one problem for me, I prefer command line tools for these tasks.

 Luckily, the issue tracker exposes your data via a `thoroughly documented API`_, so alternative interfaces are only a :abbr:`SMOP (Small Matter of Programming)`